 Her restoration work continues to be carried out by Guy Savage at Dart Haven Marina on the Dart in Devon – and under the two owners in the period from 2009 to 2018 will have focused on preserving Saunterer’s authenticity while also maintaining her high standard of overall condition for cruising and racing, and supporting her affiliated associations.

 The Saunterer Trust

 Saunterer is of important UK maritime historical significance and has a long heritage.
 Her working life is now being built up for the benefit of charities and related organisations.
-In the most recent phase of this work between August 2014 and April 2015 Saunterer represented an innovative and active channel through which to raise awareness of charities and affiliated organisations of all types.
+In the most recent phase of her life Saunterer represents an innovative and active channel through which to raise awareness of charities and affiliated organisations of all types.

 Saunterer’s working life is operated and managed by The Saunterer Trust, which is centred on (a) promoting the maritime heritage of the United Kingdom, (b) supporting and expanding Saunterer’s constituency of related organisations and charities through raising awareness and wearing their flags at sea with permission, and (c) promoting visits to the vessel and building up The Saunterer Trust Archive.

 Saunterer’s constituency of charities and related organisations presently includes: